Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Confirm Sponsor and Dependent Child Eligibility

 Verify that the sponsor is a Canadian citizen, PR, or registered Indian aged 18 or older with no inadmissibility bars.
 Confirm the child meets the under-22 dependency test (under 22 and not a spouse or common-law partner) or the over-age dependent test (continuous condition since before age 22).
-Identify the category: biological, adopted, stepchild, or over-age dependent — each has a distinct documentary path.
+Identify the category: biological, adopted, stepchild, or over-age dependent; each of these categories has a distinct documentary path.

 Verify the Section 117(9)(d) Status

 Critically check whether the sponsored child was declared and examined as a non-accompanying family member during the sponsor's own PR application.
-Children not declared at the sponsor's landing are barred from future sponsorship under IRPR 117(9)(d) — a hard, no-discretion bar with no humanitarian relief in most cases.
+Children not declared at the sponsor's landing are barred from future sponsorship under IRPR 117(9)(d); this is a hard, no-discretion bar with no humanitarian relief in most cases.
 If unsure, retrieve the sponsor's original PR file via an Access to Information and Privacy (ATIP) request before opening a sponsorship application.

 Adoption-Specific Path (If Applicable)